Skip To Main Content

 (d) Students should review the course catalog of an institution of higher education for a full listing of course offerings by the institution.

-(e) At Crestview Local School District students do have the option to participate in the College Credit Plus program at the high school.
+(e) At Crestview Middle and High Schools, students do have the option to participate in the College Credit Plus program at the high school.
 Students can also participate online or at an institution of higher education.

 (f) Students have the opportunity to participate during the summer term.
 For any student participating in a summer term that transfers to a new secondary school, the student has the responsibility to notify the institution of higher education and the student's prior and new secondary school of such transfer.